 Amanda wants to give a "voice" to the homeless.
-She, her finance' and Binkie her loving pup, found themselves homeless after they both lost their jobs.
-She applied for disability,but was declined.
-Not knowing where to turn, and spending several nights in a vacant building she came to Tricounty Family Ministries.
+She, her fiancé, and pup Binkie found themselves homeless after they both lost their jobs.
+She applied for disability, but was declined.
+Not knowing where to turn and spending several nights in a vacant building, she came to Tricounty Family Ministries.

 Our Counselor was able to assess the situation.
-Amanda was given spiritual guidance, help with strategy for her future and a train ticket back to Florida where she has family support.
+Amanda was given spiritual guidance, help with strategies for her future, and a train ticket back to Florida where she has family support.

-We don't turn people away that are just trying to survive.
+We don't turn people ,who are just trying to survive away.
 Tricounty Family Ministries provides hope to those needing a compassionate voice and guidance as to their lives' direction.

-Please consider how your life can impact so many others with Tricounty Family Ministries.
+Please consider what impact your life can have on so many others with Tricounty Family Ministries.

 Click on the picture of Amanda below to see her story with Channel 2 News.